Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Results

 The integration limits represent the assumed range in cluster masses; we assume $M_{\rm{low}}=100\,M_{\odot}$ and $M_{\rm{high}}=10^5\,M_{\odot}$ \citep{LadaLada2003}.
 By definition, in order for TDEs to occur through the binary--single channel discussed in Section \ref{sec:BBH_TDEs}, BBHs must have formed in the cluster.
 As discussed in Section \ref{sec:BBH_TDEs}, because we assume that BBHs form exclusively through three-body encounters, this requires at least three BHs be present in the cluster at birth, which in turn requires $M_{\rm{cl}}\gtrsim 2000\,M_{\odot}$.
 Thus, to compute the rate of TDEs occurring through binary--single encounters, we use $M_{\rm{low}}=2000\,M_{\odot}$ (keeping the overall normalization of Equation \ref{eq:Lada} the same as before).
 Note that this mass requirement automatically takes care of the additional requirement that the cluster not dissolve before the first BBHs begin to form.

-$\Delta t$ is the assumed timespan over which TDEs may occur.
-For short-lived clusters, $\Delta t$ is simply lifetime of the cluster before evaporation through its tidal boundary.
-In reality, this timescale depends upon the location of the cluster in its host galaxy's tidal field, as well as on more complex phenomena such as, e.g., tidal shocks and interactions with giant molecular clouds as mentioned in Section \ref{sec:methods}.
-In lieu of consideration of these more detailed effects, we simply adopt the relation in \citet{BinneyTremaine1987}, where the evaporation timescale can be expressed as
+$\Delta t$ is the cluster disruption timescale, $t_{\rm{dis}}$, which depends upon the location of the cluster in its host galaxy's tidal field, as well as on more complex phenomena such as, e.g., tidal shocks and interactions with giant molecular clouds as mentioned in Section \ref{sec:methods}.
+Here we adopt the following relation from \citet{Lamers2005}: